AutoReload

 [!TIP]

-The above plugin uses Hamunii.BepInEx.AutoPlugin for the[BepInAutoPlugin]
+The above plugin uses Hamunii.BepInEx.AutoPlugin for the[BepInAutoPlugin]attribute.

 Credits